 Canada has a clean and beautiful landscape to live in.
 And also Canada has the 10th largest economy in the world.
 So with such a strong healthy economy, you might think that you need to live cheaply.
 This might be related to your financial background.
 You might be new to the country, or you may be a student.
 Anyway, you know that only you need to live cheaply but don’t know how to start.
-So we are providing you with a guide for how to live cheaply in Canada.
+So we at founderactivity are going to provide you with a guide for how to live cheaply in Canada.

 Living costs of Canada is comparably lower than the other countries like the UK and Europe.
 Living in Canada should not be a realistic prospect for low-income earners.
 There are plenty of cheap ways for you can live happily without debt, get the chance to save more money based on the beauty of getting closer to nature and busy city life.

 Determining a place to live can be a difficult choice, especially if money is an important factor.
 Before deciding where to live, it often pays to consider the cost of living as well as the various opportunities available at certain locations.
 Your main considerations must be climate, population, job access, ease of transportation, culture and facilities.
 Fortunately, there are several low-cost options in Canada to give you great value for your investment.
 With that in mind, here are some of the cheapest places to live in Canada.

 |Kitchener, Ontario||Avg Home cost: $350000|

 Rent per Month 1 bedroom in City Centre – $1168.33

 1 bedroom outside of City Centre – $957.14

 Best place of jobholders

 |Moncton, New Brunswick||140000 population|

 Rent per Month 1 bedroom in City Centre- $734.29